-- a) Provide background information and identify and describe the values of the Narrows Island Conservation Reserve. - b) Provide guidelines for the management of current and future activities while protecting natural, social, and cultural heritage values.
+- a) Provide background information and identify and describe the values of the Rabbit Lake West Conservation Reserve. - b) Provide guidelines for the management of current and future activities while protecting natural, social, and cultural heritage values.

 This document has been prepared following the format of an SCI, also called a stewardship document.
 The SCI format was selected since after extensive consultation, no new issues emerged.
-New uses may be considered provided they meet the requirements of a Test of Compatibility (Appendix A).
+New uses may be considered, provided they meet the requirements of a Test of Compatibility (Appendix A).

-This SCI governs the lands within the regulated boundary of the Narrows Island Conservation Reserve; however, to ensure MNR protection objectives are being fully met within this protected area, activities on the surrounding landscape must consider the conservation reserve's objectives and heritage values.
+This SCI governs the lands within the regulated boundary of the Rabbit Lake West Conservation Reserve; however, to ensure MNR protection objectives are being fully met within the conservation reserve, activities on the surrounding landscape must be consider the conservation reserve's objectives and heritage values.
 In addition, it is the intent of this SCI to create a public awareness that will promote responsible stewardship of protected areas and their surrounding lands in Ontario.
 With management partners such as Ontario Parks, industry, local governments, etc., MNR district offices will be able to pursue and advance sound environmental, economic and social strategies and policies related to the protection of conservation reserves and provincial parks.